 Particle size measurements

 Particle size data were collected by Underwater Vision Profiler 5 (UVP) that was mounted below the CTD-rosette and deployed for all CTD casts shallower than 2500 m.
-A UVP is a combination camera and light source that describes the abundance and size of particles from 100 microns to several centimeters in size (Picheral et al. 2010).
+A UVP is a combination camera and light source that describes the abundance and size of particles from 100 \mu m to several centimeters in size (Picheral et al. 2010).
 Particles have been previously shown to be primarily “marine snow” but may also include a small number of zooplankton and visual artifacts.
-UVP data were processed using custom Matlab scripts, uploaded to EcoTaxa, and analyzed in R.
+UVP data were processed using custom Matlab scripts, uploaded to EcoTaxa, and analyzed in R. The UVP provided estemates of particle abundances of particles in different size-bins, as well as information about the volumes over which those particle numbers had been collected.

 Flux measurements

 Particles were collected in incubating particle traps ({Someone in Ricks’ lab – what is a good reference for these?}).
 Traps were used to perform incubation studies which will be reported elsewhere.
 As part of these studies, the traps also generated data about carbon flux, which is reported here.
 Two types of traps were deployed.
-The particles were collected in two kinds of traps.
-One set of traps, generally deployed in shallower water had a solid cone opening with a cone opening with area 0.46 m^2.
+We utilized two kinds of traps.
+One set of traps, generally deployed in shallower water, had a solid cone opening of area 0.46 m^2.
 The second set had larger conical net with opening of 1.23 m ^2 area made of 200 micron nylon mesh .
-In all cases particles collected in the net or cone fell into one of two chambers.
+In all cases, particles collected in the net or cone fell into one of two chambers.
 The “plus-particles” chamber collected particles from the net and incubated them for approximately 22 hours.
 The top-collector trap collected particles, and then returned immediately to the surface.
-We preferentially used data from the “top-collector”; however in many cases, due to malfunctions, data was only available from the “plus-particles” trap, in which case we used that data.
+We preferentially used data from the “top-collector”; however in many cases, due to trap malfunctions, data was only available from the “plus-particles” trap, in which case we used that data.

 Analysis

-All analyses were constrained to the mesopelegic, defined here as the region between the base of the photic zone and 1000m.
-For many analyses particles were binned by depth with 20 m resolution between the surface and 100m, 25 m resolution between 100m and 200 m depths and 50m resolution between 200m and 1000m.
-To perform this binning, particle numbers, and volumes of water sampled of each observation in the depth region were summed prior to other analyses.
+All analyses were constrained to the mesopelegic, defined here as the region between the base of the photic zone (175 m), which is below the oxycline, and 1000m.
+For many analyses, particles were binned by depth with 20 m resolution between the surface and 100m, 25 m resolution between 100m and 200 m depths and 50m resolution between 200m and 1000m.
+To perform this binning, particle numbers, and volumes of water sampled of all observations within each depth bin were summed prior to other analyses.